 c.
 To plan and develop marketing strategies in accordance with SUN strategic plan and access enrollment risks.

 · To formulate, implement and review marketing strategies in accordance with the strategic plan.

-· To focus and develop market plans for school’s programs.
+· To focus and develop market plans for school’s Programmes.

-· To focus and develop market plans for government and Corporates in NIGERIA for School’s programs.
+· To focus and develop market plans for government and Corporates in NIGERIA for School’s Programmes.

 · To focus & develop online plan for Ranking, SEO & SMO.

 · To review marketing activities and propose new marketing plan based on gaps identified.

 · To evaluate impact related to low enrollments, weak promotional events & gaps in marketing intelligence.

 d.
 To explore new market segments locally & internationally.